dmitriz/issue-labeler/mvp-task-cycler-plan.md

 - End the break
 - Start a new work session
 - Fetch the next task from GitHub issues, using the following logic:
-  - First, look for issues marked as urgent (label urgent) and assigned to the user
+  - First, filter issues by the urgent label
-  - If none, check for important tasks (label important)
+  - If the filtered group is empty, switch back to the group of all issues
+  - Next filter the group by the important label
-  - Otherwise, fall back to the oldest available task
+  - If the filtered group is empty, switch back to the group of all issues
+  - From the filtered group, pick the oldest unclosed issue - this is deviating from current implementation (which takes the most recent issue), thus the code and tests need to be updated to conform to this logic
 - Print:
   - "Break over.
 Time to work!"
   - "Your next task: [task title] — [link to issue]"
+  - URL to the issue

 ## 🔗 GitHub Task Logic